coveo/search-ui-seed/README.md

 * `npm run css` will build the sass files into a css file in the `bin` folder.
 * `npm run build` will run the `setup`, `css` task, then compile the typescript code.

+## Dev

+`npm run dev` will start a (webpack dev server)[https://webpack.github.io/docs/webpack-dev-server.html].
+After it finishes, load `localhost:8080` in a browser, and the `index.html` page should load.

+Then, anytime you hit save in a typescript file, the server will reload your application.

+## Todo
+Setup unit tests.